 No. Nonprofits are not eligible for Traditional JNE advances.
 Your borrower must qualify as a small business, as defined by the Small Business Act (15 U.S.C.
 632(a)) and implemented by the SBA under 13 CFR part 120 504, or any successor provisions.
-However, nonprofits may be eligible for the separate JNE Recovery Grant Program (see below).

 Can my financial institution fund a Community Development Financial Institution (CDFI) or quasi-financial intermediary involved in small business lending?

 Yes.
 Members may use Traditional JNE funds to capitalize a small business loan fund administered by a CDFI or other quasi-financial intermediary, provided the end loan made to the small business meets the general requirements of the JNE program.
 This includes meeting at least one of the Job Opportunity & Retention or Economic Development criteria, spread over JNE funds, and reporting requirements.